 Every jeweller, maker, designer and artist has a story to tell.

-Mine began in 2003 after the birth of my second child and being plunged into the depths of Post Natal Depression.
-On the advice of my fantastic health visitor I found something creative to fill the small gaps while baby slept and to keep my mind focused on something other than baby.
+My jewellery making story began in 2003 after the birth of my second child and Post Natal Depression.
+On the advice of my fantastic health visitor I bought a jewellery making kit to busy my mind and focus on something other than baby.

 I have always loved stories and story telling, whether from a book, film, theatre, music or the arts.
-During my three years as a silversmithing student I developed a deep-rooted love of contemporary narrative jewellery, bringing my work to where it is today.
+During my three years as a silversmithing student I developed a deep-rooted love of contemporary narrative jewellery.

 Some of my stories you may already be familiar with from folk tales, poetry and song lyrics.
 Others you may not be so familiar with, especially if the jewellery is designed to be challenging of perceptions and thought provoking...an insight as to how I view the world around me.